 Open year-round for costumed occasions besides Halloween, Bespoke Costuming, at 146 First St., focuses on custom-made swag rather than manufactured costumes and accessories.
 Bespoke Cos tuming has mostly clothing that the owner, Kathy Kearns, has either made, bought or found herself since opening her business last fall.

-"You'll win every time with with a custom-made costume,"
+"You'll win every time with with a custom-made costume," Kearns said.

 Kearns showed off the custom "steampunk" look available at Bespoke Costuming.
 The look, modeled after the recent big-screen incarnation of Sherlock Holmes, is one of the more popular custom get-ups this year, Kearns said.